Non-existence of faithful isometric action of compact quantum groups on compact, connected Riemannian manifolds: Main result

+Combining the above theorem with the techniques developed by Bhowmick and Goswami in \cite{qiso_comp} and by Joardar-Goswami in \cite{gos_joardar}, one can prove the following: \bcrlre The quantum isometry group of a noncommutative manifold obtained by cocycle twisting of a classical, connected, compact Riemannian manifold $M$ in the sense of \cite{rieffel} is a similar cocycle twisted version of $C(ISO(M))$, where $ISO(M)$ denotes the isometry group of $M$. \ecrlre

 {\bf Acknowledgement:} An initial version of this paper had Biswarup Das as a co-author.
 Later on the paper had undergone several rounds of revisions and corrections, in which Biswarup was not involved.
 In his opinion, his contribution to the present (final) draft does not remain significant enough to be a co-author and we have accepted his request to drop his name from the list of authors.
-However, we would like to thank him for useful discussion in the initial stage of this work and acknowledge his contribution to some of the materials in Section 11.
+However, we would like to thank him for useful discussion in the initial stage of this work, particularly concerning Step 3 of the proof of Theorem \ref{main_thm}.

-We would like to thank professors Pavel Etingof and Chelsea Walton for their encouraging comments and suggestions communicated through a chain of private e-mail exchanges, and in particular, sharing their ideas and insight about possible applications of the results of this paper to the theory of Hopf algebra actions and coactions on commutative domains.
-This has led to significant improvement of the paper, resulting in the addition of a new Subsection 13.1.
-We are extremely grateful to Prof. Etingof for kindly giving us two of the four examples mentioned in the last section of the paper.
-Besides, we owe a large part of materials of Subsection 13.1 to him.

-One of the authors (Debashish Goswami) would like to thank Prof. Marc A. Rieffel for inviting him to visit the Department of Mathematics of the University of California at Berkeley, where some of the initial ideas and breakthroughs of the work came.
-All the authors also thank Jyotishman Bhowmick for a thorough reading of the paper and pointing out to us the work of Etingof and Walton (\cite{Etingof_walton_1}).
+We also thank professors Pavel Etingof, Chelsea Walton and Marc Rieffel and Jyotishman Bhowmick and Subhrajit Bhattacharjee for encouragement, comments and discussion.